 All of the JTC 1 programming languages were developed in an era prior to the ubiquitous connectivity of today’s computers.
 Their designers paid little attention to the problems of “hacking” by unauthorized users.
-So the languages contain features that when improperly used make the program vulnerable to attack from unauthorized users.
+Therefore these languages contain features that, when improperly used, make the program vulnerable to attack from unauthorized users.
 Language developers and maintainers, including SC 22 working groups, have paid increasing attention to the problem in recent years and now provide alternative features or alternative ways to use existing features that mitigate the problem.
-Unfortunately, this is not well-known.
+Unfortunately, this is not well known.
 For example, the C language is commonly accused of having a weakness in its facility for string copying, despite the fact that the standard now provides an alternative library that does not have the weakness.

 The purpose of TR 24772 is to survey the subject of vulnerabilities in programming languages and to provide generic descriptions of the vulnerabilities and the ways to mitigate them.
 The first edition of the report is completely language-independent.
-Future editions, though, will contain annexes for individual programming languages relating the language-independent descriptions to the specific features of the specific language.
+Future editions will contain annexes for individual programming languages relating the language-independent descriptions to the specific features of the specific language.
 The TR can play an important role in bolstering confidence in the SC 22 programming languages.

-Therefore, with respect to the criteria:
+Therefore, with respect to the criteria cited above:

 (5) The language-specific annexes of TR 24772 will call out many of the language standards of SC22.
 Existing freely available material on similar subjects has the effect of directing persons away from the ISO programming languages.
 Our material will have the effect of directing users toward the standardized languages because we emphasize adherence to the ISO standards as the most basic step to address the problem.

-(6) TR 24772 includes recommendations to maintainers of programming languages regarding areas that they might address in future revisions.
-TR 24772 does not contain normative provisions, and it demonstrates the commitment of JTC 1 to meet the challenges of modern Information Technology
+(6) TR 24772 includes recommendations to the architects of programming languages regarding areas that they might address in future revisions.
+It demonstrates the commitment of JTC 1 to meet the challenges of modern Information Technology.
+TR 24772 does not contain normative provisions.

 (8) TR 24772 explains how to use standard ISO programming languages in manners that are appropriate to the modern challenges of computing security and safety.
-We make direct references to the ISO language standards.
+The Technical Report makes direct references to the ISO language standards.
 In this particular case, it is also useful to describe the situation with respect to the “rules for selection of the criteria,” also listed in N7269: